pietrotedeschi/pietrotedeschi.github.io/content/_index.md

           * 1st Workshop on Security and Privacy of Mobile IoT (SP-MIoT) in conj. with ESORICS 2022

         * #### Technical (Program) Committee ####
-          * 9th Cyber Security in Networking Conference (CSNet 2025)
+          * IEEE 9th Cyber Security in Networking Conference (CSNet 2025)
-          * IEEE AIoT 2025
+          * IEEE Annual Congress on Artificial Intelligence of Things (IEEE AIoT) 2025
           * EAI SecureComm 2025
           * 7th International Workshop on Wireless Sensors & Drones in IoT Conference Wi-DroIT 2025
           * International Conference on Computer Communications and Networks 2025
-          * IEEE DCOSS-IoT 2025
+          * IEEE 21st Annual International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT 2025)
           * 34th International Conference on Computer Communications and Networks (ICCCN 2025)
           * 18th International Conference on Network and System Security (NSS 2024)
           * IEEE Journal on Selected Areas in Communications (JSAC) - Special Issue on Zero Trust for Next-Generation Networking 2024